GiangNguyenDev/today-i-learned/guidelines/build-asp-dot-net-core-web-api.md

 }
 ```

-A `DbContext` instance represents a session with the database and can be used to query and save instances of your entities. `DbContext` is a combination of the
-Unit Of Work and Repository patterns.
+- `StoreContext` is a `DbContext` instance, which represents a session with the database and can be used to query and save instances of your entities. `DbContext` is a combination of the Unit Of Work and Repository patterns.
 It is easier with these patterns to write unit test and mock data later.

-Each property in the `StoreContext` represent a database table.

-`DbContextOptions` are the options to be used in `DbContext`.
+- `DbContextOptions` are the options to be used in `DbContext`.
+- Each property in the `StoreContext` represent a database table.

 # Set up Connection String for database

-It can be done in `appsettings.json` or `appsettings.Development.json` file.
+Connection String configures, how to connect with the database.
+The authentication can also be set up here if needed.
+You can define the Connection String in `appsettings.json` or `appsettings.Development.json` file.

 ```json
 {